liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/04-using-the-clay-taglib.markdown

 ### Horizontal Cards [](id=horizontal-cards)

-Horizontal Cards are primarily meant to represent folders and can have the same amount of information as other Cards.
+Horizontal Cards represent folders and can have the same amount of information as other Cards.
 The key difference is that horizontal Cards let you remove the image portion of the Card, since only the folder icon is required.

     <clay:horizontal-card
     	actionItems="<%= cardsDisplayContext.getDefaultActionItems() %>"